AyoubBenBrahim/42-BADASS_aka_BGP_Networking/Networking_overview.md

-Forcing my thoughts into an ordered sequence is a torment for me. [...]
-I squander untold effort making an arrangement of my thoughts.
+"Forcing my thoughts into an ordered sequence is a torment for me. [...]
+I squander untold effort making an arrangement of my thoughts."

-Ludwig Wittgenstein - Culture and Value
+      -Ludwig Wittgenstein - Culture and Value

-Give me six hours to chop down a tree and I will spend the first four sharpening the axe. - Abraham Lincoln
+"Give me six hours to chop down a tree and I will spend the first four sharpening the axe."
+      - Abraham Lincoln

+“He who would learn to fly one day must first learn to walk and run and climb and dance; one cannot fly into flying. ”
+      ― Nietzsche

 *******************************************************************